Global Emergency Medicine Fellowship

 Ongoing global health projects in the department

 We collaborate with partners worldwide to provide clinical care and education, build capacity, conduct research.
-While our ongoing projects are focused on clinical work and teaching in Africa and Central America, fellows with connections in other regions may propose individual field projects.
+While our ongoing projects are focused on clinical work and teaching in East Africa and Central America, fellows with connections in other regions may propose individual field projects.
 Learn more »

 Global Health Faculty